-As of June 2006, the Circle Oaks County Water District maintained a cash reserve balance of \$80,100.
-This represents an increase in reserves of approximately \$70,000 from March 2004.

-- a) The Circle Oaks County Water District's decision to contract for sewer and water service operations with Phillips and Associates provides it with cost-savings relating to salaries, benefits, training, and certification. - b) The Circle Oaks County Water District recently entered into an agreement with the County of Napa for legal services.
-This agreement provides significant cost-savings for the District by establishing maximum annual service charges for legal services.

-a) Sewer services for the Circle Oaks County Water District are primarily funded by a flat monthly availability charge, which is assigned to all developed lots within its jurisdictional boundary.
-Revenue generated from this charge is currently limited to recovering operational costs.
-The Circle Oaks County Water District's flat monthly availability charge for sewer service is \$52.

-b) The Circle Oaks County Water District's dependency on its flat monthly availability charge to fund its sewer system underscores the importance for the District to ensure that this charge adequately recovers all operational costs while sufficiently funding reserves.

-- a) The Circle Oaks County Water District is restricted from participating in costsharing activities with other agencies, such as joint-use facilities and projects, due to its isolated service location. - b) The Circle Oaks County Water District should consult with the Napa County Mosquito Abatement District regarding its sewer service operations.
-This will help to control vectors and vector-borne diseases within the Circle Oaks community.

-- a) The Circle Oaks County Water District is the only public agency authorized to provide sewer service within its jurisdictional boundary. - b) The Circle Oaks County Water District has been successful in achieving its original service objective to provide sewer and water service to the Circle Oaks community.
-The District continues to serve as an appropriate instrument in meeting the service needs of the community by localizing costs for the direct benefit of its constituents.

-- a) The Circle Oaks County Water District has made a concerted effort over the past two years to formalize its administrative operations by establishing written policies and procedures defining the responsibilities of staff and designated representatives.
-These efforts have contributed to a more efficient system of administration and enhanced decision-making. - b) The Circle Oaks County Water District is currently preparing its first audit of financial records in several years.
-It is important that the District prepare an annual audit of its financial records in a timely manner to foster accountable and transparent management.
+- b) The Circle Oaks County Water District's dependency on its flat monthly availability charge to fund its sewer system underscores the importance for the District to ensure that this charge adequately recovers all operational costs while sufficiently funding reserves. - 7.
+With respect to opportunities for shared facilities [Government Code §56430(a) (6)], the Commission determines that: - a) The Circle Oaks County Water District is restricted from participating in costsharing activities with other agencies, such as joint-use facilities and projects, due to its isolated service location. - b) The Circle Oaks County Water District should consult with the Napa County Mosquito Abatement District regarding its sewer service operations.
+This will help to control vectors and vector-borne diseases within the Circle Oaks community. - 8.
+With respect to government structure options, including advantages and disadvantages of consolidation or reorganization of service providers [Government Code §56430(a) (7)], the Commission determines that: - a) The Circle Oaks County Water District is the only public agency authorized to provide sewer service within its jurisdictional boundary. - b) The Circle Oaks County Water District has been successful in achieving its original service objective to provide sewer and water service to the Circle Oaks community.
+The District continues to serve as an appropriate instrument in meeting the service needs of the community by localizing costs for the direct benefit of its constituents. - 9.
+With respect to evaluation of management efficiencies [Government Code §56430(a) (8)], the Commission determines that: - a) The Circle Oaks County Water District has made a concerted effort over the past two years to formalize its administrative operations by establishing written policies and procedures defining the responsibilities of staff and designated representatives.
+These efforts have contributed to a more efficient system of administration and enhanced decision-making. - b) It is important that the Circle Oaks County Water District file copies of its annual audits with the County of Napa Auditor and State Controller in a timely manner.
+These efforts will enhance the ability of constituents and officials to review and keep current with the financial management of the District.